-- A student, who has discontinued the M.Tech degree programme due to any reason whatsoever, may be considered for 'readmission' into the same degree programme (with the same specialization) with the academic regulations of the batch into which he gets readmitted, with prior permission from the authorities concerned, subject to sections 3.2 and 6.6. - 8.2 If a student is detained in a course(s) due to shortage of attendance in any semester, he may be permitted to re-register for the same course(s) in the same category (core or elective group) or equivalent course, if the same course is not available, as suggested by the Board of Studies of that department, as and when offered in the subsequent semester(s), with the academic regulations of the batch into which he seeks re-registration, with prior permission from the authorities concerned, subject to condition specified in section 3.2. - 8.3 A student shall be given one chance to re-register and attend the classes for a maximum of two courses, if the internal marks secured by a student are less than 50% and failed in those courses.
-A student must re-register for failed courses within four weeks of commencement of the class work and secure the required minimum attendance.
-In the event of the student exercising this choice, his CIE (internal) marks and SEE marks obtained in the previous attempt stand cancelled.

-9.0 Examinations and Assessment - The Grading System
+- A student, who has discontinued the M.Tech degree programme due to any reason whatsoever, may be considered for 'readmission' into the same degree programme (with the same specialization) with the academic regulations of the batch into which he gets readmitted, with prior permission from the authorities concerned, subject to sections 3.2 and 6.6. - 8.2 If a student is detained in a course(s) due to shortage of attendance in any semester, he may be permitted to re-register for the same course(s) in the same category (core or elective group) or equivalent course, if the same course is not available, as suggested by the Board of Studies of that department, as and when offered in the subsequent semester(s), with the academic regulations of the batch into which he seeks re-registration, with prior permission from the authorities concerned, subject to condition specified in section 3.2. - 8.3 A candidate shall be given only one-time chance to re-register and attend the classes for a maximum of two subjects in a semester, if the internal marks secured by a candidate are less than 40% and failed in those subjects but fulfilled the attendance requirement.
+A candidate must re-register for failed courses within four weeks of commencement of the class work, in the next academic year and secure the required minimum attendance.
+In the event of the student taking this chance, his Continuous Internal Evaluation (internal) marks and Semester End Examination marks obtained in the previous attempt stand cancelled. - 9.0 Examinations and Assessment The Grading System - 9.1 Grades shall be awarded to indicate the performance of each student in each TheoryDepartment of Computer Science and Engineering 15

-9.1 Grades shall be awarded to indicate the performance of each student in each Theory Course, or Lab / Practicals, or Mini Project with Seminar, or Dissertation, etc., based on the % of marks obtained in CIE + SEE (both taken together) as specified in Section

-7 above, and a corresponding Letter Grade shall be given.
+Course, or Lab / Practicals, or Mini Project with Seminar, or Dissertation, etc., based on the % of marks obtained in CIE + SEE (both taken together) as specified in Section 7 above, and a corresponding Letter Grade shall be given.